-Class action lawsuit to be filed against CMP for high bills
+Three law firms team up for class-action suit against CMP for high bills

-Three law firms plan to file a class action complaint in the Cumberland County Superior Court Thursday against Central Maine Power on behalf of customers of the utility who claim they were overcharged for electricity.
+Three law firms plan to file a class-action complaint Thursday in the Cumberland County Superior Court against Central Maine Power on behalf of customers of the utility who claim they were overcharged for electricity.

 Attorney Sumner Lipman of the law firm Lipman & Katz of Augusta announced late Tuesday that his firm, along with Trafton, Matzen, Belleau & Frenette of Auburn and Napoli Shkolnik of New York City, will bring the lawsuit.

-“As a result of our investigation, it is estimated that over 97,000 customers of Central Maine Power Company have been overcharged 50% or more on their utility bills, and another 200,000 customers have been overcharged up to 50%,” Lipman wrote in the announcement.
+“As a result of our investigation, it is estimated that over 97,000 customers of Central Maine Power Company have been overcharged 50 percent or more on their utility bills, and another 200,000 customers have been overcharged up to 50 percent,” Lipman wrote in the announcement.

 “In order to bring relief for these customers and compensation for their overpayment, the law firms have joined resources to bring a class action on behalf of customers of Central Maine Power Company who have been overcharged,” he said.

-Mark Levesque of Scarborough, Maine, has been asked to be the class representative.
+Mark Levesque of Scarborough has been asked to be the class representative.

-Lipman said the law firms have been contacted by more than 200 people wishing to be included in the class action lawsuit.
+Lipman said the law firms have been contacted by more than 200 people wishing to be included in the class-action lawsuit.

-Milligan and fellow CMP Ratepayers Unite representative Lauren Loomis sent a letter to CMP’s President and CEO Doug Herling May 14 detailing a series of problems with bills and service and asking that a thorough investigation be conducted.
+Milligan and fellow CMP Ratepayers Unite representative Lauren Loomis sent a letter to CMP’s President and CEO Doug Herling on May 14, detailing a series of problems with bills and service and asking that a thorough investigation be conducted.
 The group has about 3,500 CMP ratepayers as members.

 The letter was formally submitted May 17 to Harry Lanphear, administrative director of the Maine Public Utilities Commission.
-It was copied to Maine Attorney General Janet Mills; the Maine Legislature’s Standing Committee on Energy, Utilities and Technology; Public Advocate Barry Hobbins; Gov. Paul LePage; and Steven McGrath, director of the Governor’s Energy Office.
+It was copied to Maine Attorney General Janet Mills; the Maine Legislature’s energy committee; Public Advocate Barry Hobbins; Gov. Paul LePage; and Steven McGrath, director of the Governor’s Energy Office.

-The letter followed a request by Public Advocate Hobbins to the PUC to upgrade its summary investigation, which is delving into the technical aspects of CMP’s billing and smart meter system, to a comprehensive adjudicated investigation.
+The letter followed Hobbins’ request to the PUC to upgrade its investigation, which is delving into the technical aspects of CMP’s billing and smart meter system, to a comprehensive adjudicated investigation.

-The PUC on July 11 ruled to expand the scope of an external investigation by Liberty Consulting of Pennsylvania to include not only meter and billing issues, but also customer communications.
+The regulatory commission on July 11 voted to expand the scope of an external investigation by Liberty Consulting of Pennsylvania to include customer communications.
 The high bills, some several hundred dollars more than usual, began appearing after the October 2017 storm, which coincided with CMP starting a new billing system.

 Lipman said many customers have been burdened with bills in excess of $500 per month.
-Others, some of whom are on fixed incomes, have had trouble paying the bills.
-Some people did not receive bills for months, and then received a disconnect notice.
+Some people did not receive bills for months and then received a disconnect notice.

-Lawyers lining up against CMP have history of taking on high-profile cases

-The New York law firm retained for the class action lawsuit against CMP has a history of taking on high-profile cases including Uber, VW and injuries from the Sept.
+The New York law firm retained for the class-action lawsuit against CMP has a history of taking on high-profile cases including Uber, VW and injuries from the Sept.
 11 attack on the World Trade Center.

 Napoli Shkolnik PLLC, a national law firm based in New York City, bills itself as a personal injury practice handling pharmaceutical litigation, product liability claims and complex cases of numerous plaintiffs suing one defendant.
-It has a practice specializing in consumer class action lawsuits.
+It has a practice specializing in consumer class-action lawsuits.

 The law firm’s website lists large settlements, including $47.5 million for rescue and recovery workers injured by toxic dust after the Sept.
 11 World Trade Center terror attacks and $30.75 million for a class of more than 4,500 Oklahoma claimants against several large Midwest oil companies for unauthorized deductions from royalty payments owed to them.